 The winner of the T-Shirts and Suits Special Prize won $1,000 USD cash plus consultancy advice from David Parrish to the value of $4,000 USD.

 In addition, all finalists received a complimentary signed paperback copy of David’s book ‘T-Shirts and Suits: A Guide to the Business of Creativity’.

 “The T-Shirts and Suits Special Prize is awarded to the most innovative combination of creative passion with smart business thinking.
 Creative entrepreneurs need to embrace both creativity and business.
 This special prize celebrates the harmony between creativity and business.”

-Speaking at the International Finals of the World Creative Cup in Copenhagen, Denmark in November 2013, the managing director of T-Shirts and Suits Ltd, David Parrish said:
+Speaking at the International Finals of the World Creative Cup in Copenhagen, Denmark, the managing director of T-Shirts and Suits Ltd, David Parrish said:

 “T-Shirts and Suits means creative people using smart business thinking.
 I am delighted to award the T-Shirts and Suits Special Prize to Teddy the Guardian from Croatia.
 Teddy the Guardian is an imaginative combination of smart medical technology presented in a cute and cuddly user-friendly way.
 The product is truly customer focused and the business has massive potential for growth world-wide.”